webosose/ares-cli/README.md

 ## Compatibility

 Our release cycle is independent of webOS OSE and Auto.
 We recommend using the latest CLI.
-The latest CLI is compatible with the latest webOS OSE and webOS Auto"
+The latest CLI is compatible with the latest webOS OSE and Auto"

 For information about the CLI previous version and compatible with platform, see the [CLI Release Notes](https://www.webosose.org/docs/tools/sdk/cli/cli-release-notes/).